-Overview
+Test Overview

 This test is for the quantification of NfL in plasma to assist in the clinical assessment of neurological disorders.
 NfL is a nonspecific biomarker for axonal degeneration; elevated NfL levels are associated with a range of neurological disorders including AD, ALS, MS, FTD, and TBI.

-Test code: | NfL |
+Test Code: | NfL |

 Methodology: | Chemiluminescent enzyme immunoassay (CLEIA) |

-Validation: | Laboratory developed test (LDT) |
+Validation: | Laboratory Developed Test (LDT) |

 Performance

-Testing frequency: | Once a week |
+Frequency: | Once a week |

 Additional Information